Taxonomy of the Fallacy of Appeal to Nature Natural Fallacy Files Alias:

 …Unquote

-Nonetheless, one may still feel that there is something right about some appeals to nature.
+The reader may still feel that there is something right about some appeals to nature.
 For instance, a diet rich in natural foods―such as fruits, vegetables, and whole grains―is probably better than one based on more artificial foods―such as candy, pastries, and sausages.
-Also, it seems likely that a natural lifestyle―that is, one based on a natural diet and exercise―is in general a healthier one than a sedentary life spent watching television and eating doughnuts.
+Also, it seems likely that a natural lifestyle―that is, one based on a natural diet and exercise―is in general a healthier one than a sedentary life spent playing video games and eating doughnuts.

 Analysis of the Example: